Key Takeaways

 The purchase process

-At the moment, you can only purchase Access BDD stair lifts through Next Day Access and in select locations.
+Access BDD stair lifts can be purchased through Next Day Access and through approved BDD dealers.
+You can search for a dealer near you on the company’s website.
 The brand has a nationwide network that began distributing the Flow X and the HomeGlide, which is the older line from Access BDD.

 To purchase a stair lift, you’ll need to find your nearest Next Day Access location on the brand’s website.
 If there’s one close to you, visit the company’s showroom or give them a call to take advantage of their free home safety evaluations.
 You can get a free quote with a Next Day Access expert and schedule a professional installation, often the next day.
 Installation takes only a few hours.

-When you purchase an Access BDD product, it comes with a two-year warranty covering the entire product for replacement parts and labor in case of breakdowns or malfunctions.
-You can also opt to purchase the extended five-year warranty for added peace of mind.
+When you purchase an Access BDD product, it comes with a lifetime warranty covering the entire product for replacement parts and labor in case of breakdowns or malfunctions.

 Payment options